YTES/PKim/README.md

 you will need to input a string as keywords for searching

-a text file named wcrawler_r.txt will be created after the search finishes.
+a text file named results.txt will be created after the search finishes.